Wood Burning Stove Installation. ( we are based in North Wiltshire and offer installations local to us only )

 Recent Climate Change legislation requires compliance with Building Regulations Part L related to conservation of fuel and power.
 If you are located in a smokeless zone there are clean burn stoves which comply with the Clean Air Act, Stoves to You specialise in supplying clean burn stoves which can be installed in smoke control areas.

-Grants for Stove Installation ( this is not available for rom heaters )
+Grants for Stove Installation ( this is not available for room heaters )

-As some wood burning appliances are judged to be the most cost effective microgeneration technology with energy saving potential, the Low Carbon Buildings Programme LCBP from the Department of Energy & Climate Change offers home owners grants for wood fuelled heating system installation and environmentally friendly automated wood pellet fed heaters, a maximum of £1,500 or 30% of the cost is available, Stoves to You offers advice and guidance on grant application.
+As some wood burning appliances are judged to be the most cost effective microgeneration technology with energy saving potential, the Low Carbon Buildings Programme LCBP from the Department of Energy & Climate Change offers home owners grants for wood fuelled heating system installation and environmentally friendly automated wood pellet fed heaters, a maximum of £1,500 or 30% of the cost is available.

 DIY Stove Installation - Not Recommended, please use a qualified HETAS engineer.